francozanek29/product-review-microservices/README.md

 1. Clone The master branch  using the below command  `` git clone https://github.com/francozanek29/product-review-microservices.git ``
 2. Make sure you have docker run on your machine [Docker website](https://www.docker.com/)
-3. Go inside of each sub-project folder (./packages/products and ./packages/reviews) and install all the dependencies (`` npm install``)
-4. Go to the project root folder and execute the command ``npm run start:docker``.
-This will create the docker images and will export them into docker.
-Take into account the first time might take some time to build and export the images.
-If you don´t have the mongoDB image download, the process will take a couple of minutes to download and install it.
+3. Run the powershell script ``startproyect.sh`` to run all the commands and mount the docker images needed.
+4. Run the powershell script ``docker-compose exec commercial_db sh -c 'chmod u+x /database/seed-db.sh && /database/seed-db.sh' `` this will populate the database with some test data.
-5. As a result from step 4, you will have running on your docker 3 containers:
+5. As a result from steps 3 y 4, you will have running on your docker 3 containers:
      1. ms_commercial-db: In which the database is running.
 This is running on port 5000.
      2. ms_review-service: In which the code to access the database and handle the review information is running.
 This is running on port 4000.
      3. ms_product-service: In which the code to access public API and connect to the second container is running.
 This is running on port 3000.
-6. Go to the root folder and run this command ``docker-compose exec commercial_db sh -c 'chmod u+x /database/seed-db.sh && /database/seed-db.sh' `` this will populate the database with some test data.
-7. Test the functionality using the providers enpoints and architecture.
+6. Test the functionality using the providers enpoints and architecture, you can use Postman to do this taking into account the documentation described below.

 ## Microservice architecture diagram :thought_balloon:
 ![image](https://user-images.githubusercontent.com/69249556/222305405-e5d99a9f-3259-4025-8873-2027e991cf67.png)